abdelrady/Blockchain-Udacity-Project04/README.md

 ## Acknowledgments

-* Thanks for Udacity & MISK team for provinding code biolerplate for this project.
+* Thanks for Udacity & MISK team for provinding code boilerplate for this project.